Node-Study-Guide/openjs-nodejs-application-developer-study-guide/buffers-and-streams/buffers.md

 Buffers can also be instantiated by size using `Buffer.alloc()`, `Buffer.allocUnsafe()` and `Buffer.allocUnsafeSlow()`

+// The next line should be an 'aside', how to do this in markdown and the rendered site?

 > _Unsafe_ as the memory containing the buffer is not initialised - i.e. not zeroed-out, so the potential exists for sensitive data to be leaked.

 ```